applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/phylogeny-reconstruction.md

 3. `d(x,y) = d(y,x)` (symmetry)
 4. `d(x,z) <= d(x,y) + d(y,z)` (triangle inequality)

-Let's start with something more similar that sequences.
+Let's start with something more similar than sequences.
 Let's compute the distances between points in a Cartesian plane, to explore what each of these mean.

 ```python
 >>> %pylab inline